The Bankrate promise

 You can search for a VA-registered builder through the Veterans Information Portal.
 If you’re working with a builder that isn’t registered with the VA, ask the builder to submit the following items to the local VA Regional Loan Center in order to obtain a VA Builder ID number:

-Once your builder is registered, you’ll need to submit the plans for construction to your lender.
+Once your builder is registered, you’ll need to submit the plans for construction to your VA home construction loan lender.
 Your builder should provide paperwork describing the building materials, lot and the future home site.

-“Before you can apply for a VA construction loan, you have to have your land info — the purchase agreement, or the deed, if you already own the land,” Thomas says.
+“Before you can apply for a VA construction loan, you have to have your land info — the purchase agreement, or the deed, if you already own the land,” says Thomas.
 “A survey is also very helpful, and the contract, plans and specs for the home.”

-You’ll also be required to get a VA home appraisal, which will be based on the plans for the project.
-To ensure that the home meets the requirements for a zero-down payment loan, stick with designs and plans that are in line with standards for the area, recommends Thomas.
+When building a house with a VA loan, you’ll also need to get a VA home appraisal; since no structure exists yet, obviously, it will be based on the plans for the project.
+To ensure that the home meets the requirements for a zero-down payment loan, stick with designs and plans that are in line with standards for the area, Thomas recommends.

 For example, a house plan that is grand and excessive compared to neighboring houses, or one that has an unusual design, might cause your appraisal to come in lower than what is needed to obtain the loan.